How Mapping Software Helps Field Salespeople Sell More - Startup Stories with Steve Benson

 Anton: Having a background in professional sales, does it help you when starting your company?
 Maybe you can provide advice on how to run the startup properly?

 Steve: It did help me a lot.
 One of my secret weapons early on was my ability to wear so many hats on the sales and marketing side.
 And I actually liked what I was doing.

 I was figuring out what customers wanted.
 I was using the weapons that a professional salesperson has under the belt.
 I knew how to present an idea to the right people and flash out what it should look like.
 Effective customer research saved us from making extra development efforts.

-It is different to talk to investors rather than potential customers.
+It is different to talk to investors during the startup funding process rather than potential customers.
 When speaking to investors, we talk much about where the product could go or how this could become something really big.
 We discuss how it can disrupt something that already exists.
 And how this interacts with some major themes that investors find attractive this year.

 Years ago, a dating business was trending, and now AI is a mainstream topic.
 Investors feel that the themes that are hot at the moment automatically become important.

 With the customer, you'd say, "Okay, if I offer you this small piece that I will ultimately add more to, will you purchase it now?"